-&lt;sup>4 As in Banerjee and Iyer (2005), we drop observations where the proportion of irrigated area exceeds 1, or where the proportion of area sown with HYV rice, wheat, and other cereal crops exceeds 1.

-we "binned" the data in five-year increments i.e. computed the averages of our key variables over five-year periods (1956-1960, 1961-1965, ..., 2006-2011).
+The VDSA database is mostly consistent with the BI data, with some adjustments.
+When examining the common years that are covered in both databases (1966-1987), we see that the VDSA dataset has fewer observations than the BI data for several variables, but a larger number of observations for rice and wheat yields (Appendix Table A.2, columns 1 and 2).
+The gap is particularly pronounced for the proportion of area sown with HYV rice, wheat, and other cereal crops (VDSA has only 47%, 46%, and 34% of the district-year pairs in the BI data) and the yield of 13 major crops (64% of the BI district-year pairs are present in VDSA).
+To mitigate this issue, we "binned" the data in five-year increments i.e. computed the averages of our key variables over five-year periods (1956-1960, 1961-1965, ..., 2006-2011).
 This greatly reduces the extent of missing data in the VDSA dataset compared to the original dataset (Appendix Table A.2, columns 3 and 4).
 Using the binned data, we find that the variables in the VDSA and BI data have over 90 percent correlation (column 5), except for area under HYV wheat (89 percent correlation) and HYV cereals (80 percent).
 Appendix Figure A.1 graphs the data over time from both datasets and shows that the overlap between the two databases is extremely good, except that the VDSA systematically records a lower proportion of area under HYV wheat and HYV cereals, as well as slightly higher wheat yields, than the BI data.